Sebastián Valle

-Sebastián Valle Velásquez (born July 24, 1990) is a Mexican professional baseball catcher for the Leones de Yucatán of the Mexican Baseball League.
+Sebastián Valle Velásquez (born 24 July 1990) is a Mexican professional baseball catcher for the Diablos Rojos del México of the Mexican League.
 He played for the Mexico national team in the 2013 World Baseball Classic and the 2017 World Baseball Classic.

 Career

 Philadelphia Phillies

 Valle began his professional career in 2009 with the Lakewood BlueClaws of the Philadelphia Phillies organization.
 Valle, along with Jarred Cosart, represented the Phillies at the 2011 All-Star Futures Game.

-Valle was added to the Phillies 40 man roster on November 18, 2011.
+On 18 November 2011, the Phillies added Valle to their 40-man roster to protect him from the Rule 5 draft.
 Valle spent the 2012 season in the minors without making a major league appearance. and did not make a major league appearance during the 2013 season as well.
-On December 18, 2013 the Phillies designated Valle for assignment, to make room for the newly signed Roberto Hernández.
-The Phillies outrighted Valle to the minor leagues, and invited him to spring training in 2014.
-He became a free agent following the 2014 season.
+On 18 December 2013, Valle was designated for assignment by the Phillies in order to make room for the newly signed Roberto Hernández.
+He cleared waivers and was sent outright to the Triple–A Lehigh Valley IronPigs on 20 December.

+The Phillies invited Valle to spring training in 2014.
+He made 75 appearances on the year split between Reading and Lehigh Valley, batting a combined .238/.262/.346 with five home runs and 32 RBI.
+Valle became a free agent following the season.

 Pittsburgh Pirates

-On November 20, 2014, Valle signed a minor league deal with the Pittsburgh Pirates that included an invitation to Spring Training.
-Valle spent the entire season in the minors with the Pirates and elected free agency on November 6, 2015.
+On 20 November 2014, Valle signed a minor league contract with the Pittsburgh Pirates that included an invitation to spring training.
+He spent the 2015 season with the Double-A Altoona Curve, playing in 70 games and hitting .279/.341/.413 with four home runs and 26 RBI.
+Valle elected free agency following the season on 6 November 2015.

 New York Yankees

-On December 17, 2015, Valle signed a minor league deal with the New York Yankees.
-Valle elected free agency on November 7, 2016, after another season in the minors.
+On 17 December 2015, Valle signed a minor league contract with the New York Yankees organization.
+He played in 68 games for the Double–A Trenton Thunder, hitting .202/.243/.303 with four home runs and 18 RBI.
+Valle elected free agency following the season on 7 November 2016.

 Seattle Mariners

-On December 1, 2016, Valle signed a minor league deal with the Seattle Mariners.
+On 1 December 2016, Valle signed a minor league deal with the Seattle Mariners.
 Valle was invited to Spring Training for the 2017 season but did not make the club and was assigned to the Tacoma Rainiers.
-Valle was released by the Mariners organization on July 8, 2017.
+Valle was released by the Mariners organization on 8 July 2017.